Nonlinear tides: Framework

 These equations follow from the assumptions that water is incompressible, that water does not cross the bottom or surface and that pressure variations above the surface are negligible.
 The latter allows the pressure gradient terms in the standard Navier-Stokes equations to be replaced by gradients in $\eta$.
 Furthermore, the coriolis and molecular mixing terms are omitted in the equations above since they are relatively small at the temporal and spatial scale of tides in shallow waters.

-For didactic purposes, the remainder of this article only considers a one-dimensional flow with a propagating tidal wave in the positive $x$-direction.This implies that $v=0$ zero and is all quatities are homogeneous in the $y$-direction.
+For didactic purposes, the remainder of this article only considers a one-dimensional flow with a propagating tidal wave in the positive $x$-direction.This implies that $v=0$ zero and is all quantities are homogeneous in the $y$-direction.
 Therefore, all $\partial / \partial y$ terms equal zero and the latter of the above equations is arbitrary.